ABOUT THE DEVICE

 HOW SHIFFMAN & SHIN CAN HELP

-This is an unprecedented health tsunami that can potentially affect up to several hundred thousand women throughout the globe, says Shiffman Shin, an attorney who represents women in TVM and other medical malpractice cases.
+This is an unprecedented health tsunami that can potentially affect up to several hundred thousand women throughout the globe, says Shiffman Shin, a firm who represents women in TVM and other federal medical malpractice cases.
 Countless innocent women are suffering horribly from physical and psychological trauma.

 What’s worse, multiple surgeries are needed to remove the sling and correct the problem and doctors cannot promise a complete recovery.